James A. Secord

-James Andrew Secord (born 18 March 1953) is an American-born historian.
-He is a professor of history and philosophy of science within the Department of History and Philosophy of Science at the University of Cambridge, and a fellow of Christ's College.
-He is also the director (since 2006) of the project to publish the complete Correspondence of Charles Darwin.
+James (Jim) Andrew Secord (born 18 March 1953) is an American-born historian of science.
+He was a professor of history and philosophy of science within the Department of History and Philosophy of Science at the University of Cambridge, and a fellow of Christ's College.
+He was also the director (from 2006 until completed in 2023) of the project to publish the complete Correspondence of Charles Darwin.

-Secord is especially well known for his award-winning work on the reception of the anonymous Vestiges of the Natural History of Creation, a pioneering evolutionary book first published in 1844.
+Secord is especially well known for Victorian Sensation, his award-winning study of the reception of the anonymous Vestiges of the Natural History of Creation, a pioneering evolutionary book first published in 1844.
+In 2020 he was elected as a Fellow of the British Academy.

-Education and Career
+Education and career

 Secord was born in Madison, Wisconsin.
 After attending Pomona College, he received a Fulbright–Hays grant to study in the United Kingdom.
-He completed his Ph.D. in the history of science at Princeton University (1976–81).
+He completed his PhD in the history of science at Princeton University (1976–81).
 His dissertation was entitled "Cambria/Siluria: The Anatomy of a Victorian Geological Debate" and his adviser was Charles Coulston Gillispie.
-After postdoctoral fellowships at University College London and at Churchill College in Cambridge, he taught history of science at Imperial College from 1985 to 1992.
+After postdoctoral fellowships at University College London and at Churchill College in the University of Cambridge, he taught history of science at Imperial College London from 1985 to 1992.
 In 1992 he began teaching in Cambridge.

+In 2012 he held the Sandars Readership in Bibliography at Cambridge University.

 Publications

 Books

-Secord's first book, based upon his Ph.D. research, was Controversy in Victorian Geology: The Cambrian-Silurian Dispute (Princeton: Princeton University Press, 1986).
-He followed it with Victorian Sensation: The Extraordinary Publication, Reception, and Secret Authorship of Vestiges of the Natural History of Creation (Chicago: University of Chicago Press, 2000), which was awarded the Pfizer Prize by the History of Science Society for best book in history of science, 2002.
+Secord's first book, based upon his PhD research, was Controversy in Victorian Geology: The Cambrian-Silurian Dispute (Princeton: Princeton University Press, 1986).
+He followed it with Victorian Sensation: The Extraordinary Publication, Reception, and Secret Authorship of Vestiges of the Natural History of Creation (Chicago: University of Chicago Press, 2000), which was awarded the 2002 Pfizer Award by the History of Science Society for best book in history of science in English in the prior three years.
 His most recent book was Visions of Science: Books and Readers at the Dawn of the Victorian Age (Oxford: Oxford University Press, 2014; Chicago: University of Chicago Press, 2014).
-He has also edited numerous volumes and been a contributor to many more.
+He has also edited numerous volumes and contributed to many more.